How might your current work contribute to the sustainability movement?

 For years I have been passionate about helping to build a sustainable world society, and the ever more deteriorating situation in our mainstream world is giving me more of a sense of urgency that I need to make connections and make true investments of money, time and energy into our food security, which is the foundation of true wealth and security, not to mention the heartbeat of any society, not some digitized monetary credits that can potentially lose thier worth...I'm so fed up with the games and psycobabble of our so called "leaders".
 I guess what I will bring is I am able bodied, willing to learn and contribute my fair share, and am generally easy to get along with.
 Looking forward to learning more about what you do.

-What aspects of the Transition Town movement most interests you?
+What aspects of the sustainability movement most interests you?

 I want to learn about the latest and greatest in sustainable food growing based on nutrition science and companion planting

-Your Favorite Books/Websites/Blogs/RSS Feeds for Information about the Transition Movement
+Your Favorite Books/Websites/Blogs/RSS Feeds for Information about the Sustainability Movement

 Comment Wall (1 comment)

-You need to be a member of Transition California to add comments!
+You need to be a member of Regenerative Communities Network to add comments!